Ila-bura/C-est-la-V/README.md

 ### Logout page

-<details><summary>The Logout page opens with a confirmation question: "Are you sure you want to sign out?"
+<details><summary>The Logout page opens with a confirmation question: "Are you sure you want to sign out?".
 The button "Sign Out" is clickable.</summary>
 <img src="static/readme-images/readme-logout-loggedin.png" >
 </details>

 <details><summary>Click on the "Sign Out" button: the user is signed out, then is redirected to the homepage and a success message reading "You have signed out" appears.
 The message disappears after 3 seconds.
-The nav bar now displays the links: Register and Login.
+The nav bar now displays the links: "Register" and "Login".
 On the other hand, the link "New" and "Logout" are no longer displayed</summary>
 <img src="static/readme-images/readme-loggedout-success.png" >
 </details>